GICF-E/Nightmare/README.md

 <h2 id="section5">Scenes</h2>

 ### Interactive Objects
+#### Food
+In the FPS-Demo, the mechanism of picking up food is similar to that of firearms, judged by a trigger collision box based on geometry nodes, determining the collision with the player's arm.
+When the player's viewpoint is facing the food, it judges whether the corresponding key is pressed by the player.
+If the player presses the pick-up key, the food will self-destruct after calling the player's audio source to play the pick-up sound and the health regeneration coroutine.
+The player's coroutine will continue to play chewing sound effects after the food is destroyed and will continue for different chewing durations based on the data of the food picked up, restoring different amounts of health.

+#### Oil Drums and Gas Cylinders
-Only oil drums and gas cylinders in the FPS-Demo scene can interact with bullets and players.
-Oil drums and gas cylinders can be pushed by players.
-The explosion judgment of interactive objects is executed by physically launched bullets.
-When a bullet collides with an oil drum, the drum will explode instantly, releasing a large amount of damage over a large area.
-When a bullet collides with a gas cylinder, the cylinder will leak gas from the top, and when the internal pressure reaches a threshold, it will explode, releasing a certain amount of damage over a relatively small area.
+In the FPS-Demo scene, oil drums and gas cylinders can interact with bullets and the player.
+Oil drums and gas cylinders can be pushed by the player, and the explosion judgment of interactive objects is executed by physically fired bullets.
+Among them, when a bullet collides with an oil drum, the oil drum will instantly explode and release a large amount of damage within a wide range; when a bullet collides with a gas cylinder, the gas cylinder will leak gas from the top, and when the internal pressure reaches a threshold, it will explode, releasing a certain amount of damage within a relatively small range.

-**Note: The destruction of interactive objects in the scene will not affect the terrain.**
+***Note: The destruction of interactive objects in the scene does not affect the terrain.**

 ### Special Scenes
 Some specific scenes in FPS-Demo will have certain effects on the player.
 For example, in water, players will be forced to crouch, cannot jump, and will play the sound of moving in water when moving.
 For all scenes entered by the player and at this time the height of the ceiling is less than the standing height of the player, the player will be forced to crouch.
 Even if the user releases `[Control]`, as long as the user does not press `[Control]` after leaving the scene, the player will automatically re-enter the standing state.